Henry George: Career in journalism

 After deciding against gold mining in British Columbia, George was hired as a printer for the newly created San Francisco Times.
-He was able to immediately submit editorials for publication, including the popular What the Railroads Will Bring Us, which remained required reading in California schools for decades.
+He was able to immediately submit editorials for publication, including the popular What the Railroads Will Bring Us (1868), which remained required reading in California schools for decades.
 George climbed the ranks of the Times, eventually becoming managing editor in the summer of 1867.

+George's first nationally prominent writing was his 1869 essay The Chinese in California, in which he wrote that Chinese immigration should be ended before Chinese immigrants overrun the western United States.

 George worked for several papers, including four years (1871–1875) as editor of his own newspaper, the San Francisco Daily Evening Post, and for a time running the Reporter, a Democratic anti-monopoly publication.
 George experienced four tough years of trying to keep his newspaper afloat and was eventually forced to go to the streets to beg.
 The George family struggled, but George's improving reputation and involvement in the newspaper industry lifted them from poverty.